alex-noble-1337/JobsExtended/ideas.md

 ### Yaoman
 - more money
 ### Navigator NAV:
+- burnedman - 95% burn resistance and eny immunity for flares, 100% bonus to fire damage - to all other damage type. gain the .45 colt pistol
 - Flare Cannon; Handcannon flare edition and alien flares ammunition
 - small, but combat and gun fire rate oriented
 - Flare instead of offenive tree.